Mental Health Month

 Activity Guide (SPAN): Activity Calendar (SPAN):

-The Each Mind Matters toolkit consists of various ideas and ways to participate in self-care activities while following physical distancing guidelines.
+- The Take Action for Mental Health toolkit consists of various ideas and ways to participate in self-care activities, as well as resources to help you check in with yourself and loved ones.
 To access the toolkit, visit this page.

-The It’s Up to Us campaign developed a free mental wellness kit to help give your mind the break it deserves.
-Learn more and sign up to receive your own here.
+- The It’s Up to Us campaign developed a downloadable mental wellness kit to help give your mind the break it deserves.
+Learn more and download the kit here.

 Mental Wellness Kit: